Audience: Data Owners and Users

 Follow Microsoft's instructions for installing the data gateway , and choose the appropriate operating mode: personal or enterprise.
 Be sure that the computer on which you are installing the data gateway has access to the internet on standard web ports and network access to Immuta's Query Engine, typically port 5432 on the server(s) on which Immuta is installed.

-Like Power BI Desktop, the Power BI Data Gateway requires Npgsql to be installed on the machine running the data gateway.
+Like Power BI for Windows, the Power BI Data Gateway requires Npgsql to be installed on the machine running the data gateway.
 Follow the Installing Npgsql instructions found above.

 Once installed, manage the gateway online by going to Settings and selecting Manage Gateways.
 Personal gateways will not be accessible in Power BI until a data source is shared by a local Power BI for Windows installation.